masao/pdf-checker/README.md

 How to use
 ----------

 Download the binary package and unpack it.
-And then run the jar file with specifying the targeted PDF files on command line:
+And then run the jar file with specifying the targeted PDF files on command line, as follows:

 <pre>
   % unzip pdf-checker-YYYYMMDD.zip